KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/tech_short_warpGate2.md

-A breakthrough in wormhole technology, these advanced warp gates allow ships to travel to between warp gate in a single turn.
+A breakthrough in wormhole technology, these advanced warp gates allow ships to travel to between warp gates in a two turns regardless of the distance.